hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1300
 Motoring since the wind is weak, and a patch of calm keeps growing ahead of us.
 It's been very rainy, there is no fog sun and Pino's batteries need charging.

 Our days all melt into one another, like one long day made up of an infinity of hours.
 Living in a grey world has a way of making everything feel the same.
 Nighttime helps separate our days, but it is also a blur as it seems we're only ever just waiting for the fog to clear.
-I made *rice noodles with a peanut butter sauce* (see recipes) for lunch, using up our last can of peas.
-For dinner, we had Japanese curry with tsukemono (Japanese-style pickles), kouya-doufu, dried radish and half a white potato.
+I made [rice noodles with a peanut butter sauce](#peanutnoodles) for lunch, using up our last can of peas.
+For dinner, we had [Japanese curry](#kare) with tsukemono (Japanese-style pickles), [kouya-doufu](#kouyadoufu), dried radish and half a white potato.

 We are running downwind, not my favorite point of sail.
 I've said many times already, but I dislike it because it requires a lot of attention as to not gybe.
 The waves are calmer, somewhat, courtesy of the calm at our heels, but they're still there, and we feel them, racing toward us, lifting us up before setting us back down.
 I fear being becalmed again, as it'll delay our arrival.
 I am impatient.
 I am eager.
 I am ready to be back on land, and I want this to be soon.
 Of course, the wind will determine when, but I wish we were just a day away.
 We've got 6 days left, and those will undoubtedly be the longest in my life.